UHD Graphics 620 vs Radeon Pro WX 5100

 The Radeon Pro WX 5100 is our recommended choice as it beats the UHD Graphics 620 in performance tests.

-Be aware that Radeon Pro WX 5100 is a workstation card while UHD Graphics 620 is a notebook one.
+Be aware that Radeon Pro WX 5100 is a workstation graphics card while UHD Graphics 620 is a notebook one.

 Vote for your favorite